jannerm/mbpo/README.md

 If you want to speed up training in terms of wall clock time (but possibly make the runs less sample-efficient), you can set a timeout for model training ([`max_model_t`](examples/config/halfcheetah/0.py#L30), in seconds) or train the model less frequently (every [`model_train_freq`](examples/config/halfcheetah/0.py#L22) steps).

+**Note:** This repo contains ongoing research.
+Minor differences between this code and the paper will be updated in v2.

 ## Reference
 If you find this code useful in an academic setting, please cite: